The Cairngorms Up-Close: Gallery

 Heterocordylus tibialis

-Where and when encountered: Anagach Woods on 17 June 2021
+Where and when encountered: Grantown-on-Spey on 23 May 2025

 About: These bugs are among a relatively large number of species of insect who live or feed on common broom.
 Like their host-plant, they can be found from the far north to the far south of Great Britain.